Petun: Beaver Wars

 The fur trade and the French presence in the area ushered in change for Petun society.
 The French dealt with the Wendat as their primary trading partner, which blocked direct access by the Petun and others to valuable European trade goods.
 With the French seeking beaver pelts, the beaver was soon virtually extinct in Huronia itself, and the Wendat were forced to turn to others, such as the Algonquin, for furs.
-The Iroquois to the south, meanwhile, were beginning their campaign of expansionism which would become known as the Beaver Wars.
-The Dutch, well-established in their New Netherland colony and trading up the Hudson and Delaware rivers, were also desirous of furs and were willing to supply the Iroquois with European firearms.
+The Haudenosaunee to the south, meanwhile, were beginning their campaign of expansionism which would become known as the Beaver Wars.
+The Dutch, well-established in their New Netherland colony and trading up the Hudson and Delaware rivers, were also desirous of furs and were willing to supply the Haudenosaunee with European firearms.
 In contrast, the French strictly controlled access to firearms, and only supplied trusted Christian converts among the Wendat.
-Epidemics and conflict with the Iroquois in the east had driven many Wendat to seek refuge at the French mission of Sainte-Marie among the Hurons (near modern-day Midland, Ontario) and to convert to Christianity.
+Epidemics and conflict with the Haudenosaunee in the east had driven many Wendat to seek refuge at the French mission of Sainte-Marie among the Hurons (near modern-day Midland, Ontario) and to convert to Christianity.

-In 1648, the Iroquois raided and destroyed a number of eastern Wendat villages.
-That winter, a thousand-strong Iroquois army of mostly Seneca and Mohawk warriors secretly camped north of Lake Ontario, and in the spring they were unleashed on the Wendat.
-The Iroquois overran the western Wendat villages around Sainte-Marie; the French burned Sainte-Marie to avoid its capture by the Iroquois, then ultimately retreated from the Pays d'en Haut to the safety of Quebec.
+In 1648, the Haudenosaunee raided and destroyed a number of eastern Wendat villages.
+That winter, a thousand-strong Haudenosaunee army of mostly Seneca and Mohawk warriors secretly camped north of Lake Ontario, and in the spring they were unleashed on the Wendat.
+The Haudenosaunee overran the western Wendat villages around Sainte-Marie; the French burned Sainte-Marie to avoid its capture by the Haudenosaunee, then ultimately retreated from the Pays d'en Haut to the safety of Quebec.
 The Wendat themselves dispersed in defeat, with some following the French to Quebec (settling at Wendake), while others took refuge among the Neutrals and the Petun.

-By the end of 1649, however, the Iroquois had turned on the Petun as well.
-Many Wendat and Petun were then absorbed into Iroquois society.
+By the end of 1649, however, the Haudenosaunee had turned on the Petun as well.
+Many Wendat and Petun were then absorbed into Haudenosaunee society.
 However, a large group of Wendat and Petun refugees fled to the upper Great Lakes, where they took refuge with the Odawa and Potawatomi.
 The bulk of them at first stayed with the Odawa on Manitoulin Island, then occupied the Michilimackinac–Green Bay area, before eventually migrating to the area near modern-day Detroit and by 1701 arriving at the southwest shore of Lake Erie.